solo-io/gloo/devel/testing/aws-tests.md

     - You will be asked to provide your Access Key ID and Secret Key from step 2, as well as the default region name and default output format
         - It is critical that you set the default region to `us-east-1`
     - This will create a credentials file at `~/.aws/credentials` on Linux or macOS, or at `C:\Users\USERNAME\.aws\credentials` on Windows.
 The tests read this file in order to interact with lambdas that have been created in the Solo.io organization

+## Temporary credentials
+Solo's AWS security has been tightened, so it _may_ not be possible to generate personal AIM credentials anymore - at least without the proper permissions.

+You can configure your local credentials using the temporary credentials found in our [AWS start page](https://soloio.awsapps.com/start#/) by:
+1. Selecting the `developers` AWS account
+2. Click on the "Command line or programmatic access" option
+3. Use the credentials shown, _including_ the Session Token
+   - _Note: From experience, these credentials update every 12 hours, so you'll need to update the credentials as necessary._